 In the history of music, each musical "genius" added his own innovations so that the ideas that drove musical composition progressed, despite the resistance of patrons and audiences.
 There has always been a battle between audiences who want more of the same and composers who were innovative.
 Many creative composers suffered repeated rejection and penury.
 In the 20th century tradition and innovation continued to compete.

 "New" eventually acquired value as a marketing claim, but audiences paid increasing sums to attend concerts with expectation they would hear repetitions of old and familiar tunes.
 When the term "new music" is used to describe more repetitions of existing musical styles, music that is truly innovative is neglected.
-You might notice that almost all these new releases are covers of old tunes or variations, interpretations, and imitations.
+You might notice that these new releases are often covers of old tunes or variations, interpretations, and imitations.
 Or, music is replaced by talking or shouting mixed with somewhat rhythmic noise.
 The tendency toward noise, moving away from music is apparent in popular music intended for teen-agers and young adults who tend to be rebellious, sometimes angry and tolerate noise better than older adults.
 Intoxication with drugs can be added to the mix to assure that the participants are totally disconnected from any “reality” that more sober and reasonable citizens value.